rehierl/node-tree-outliner/2-0-core-design/7-0-current-section.md

 ```

 Note that the root section `s0` is always located at the beginning of
 any sequence.
-That is, because any other section is a subsection to it.
+That is because any other section is a subsection to it.

 As mentioned before, and in contrary to the formal perspective, each node
 will be associated with one section only (practical perspective).
 However,